yavorfingarov/Reprise/README.md

         _Logger = logger;
     }

-    public async Task Handle(Greeting payload, CancellationToken stoppingToken) {
+    public async Task Handle(Greeting payload, CancellationToken cancellationToken) {
-        await Task.Delay(1_000, stoppingToken);
+        await Task.Delay(1_000, cancellationToken);
         _Logger.LogInformation("Received greeting with message: {Message}", payload.Message);
     }
 }
 ```

-The `Publish` method returns immediately.
-Under the hood, Reprise creates a new `IServiceScope`,
-resolves all matching event handlers, and executes them in parallel.
+You can publish events via the `IEventBus`.
+It has two methods:

+* `Publish` does not wait for the handlers to finish execution.
+All matching handlers are resolved in
-`IHostApplicationLifetime.ApplicationStopping` is passed as `stoppingToken`.
+a new `IServiceScope`. `IHostApplicationLifetime.ApplicationStopping` is passed to the handlers
+as a cancellation token.
 If a handler throws, the exception is logged.

+* `PublishAndWait` waits for all handlers to finish execution.
+All matching handlers are resolved in
+the current `IServiceScope`.
+If one or more handlers throw, all exceptions are packed into
+an `AggregateException`.

 ## Self-checks